ClassPass, finally a unicorn, raises $285 million in new funding – TechCrunch

 ClassPass launched in 2013 to give users an easier way to work out.
 The company partners with boutique fitness studios, letting users search through that inventory and book a class all from their smartphone.
 Since launch, ClassPass has implemented several different business models, trying to find the right unit economics.

 In 2017, the company announced it would be introducing a credit system via virtual currency.
 Combined with its data around the popularity of classes, this allowed ClassPass to introduce variable pricing.
-Instead of users paying a monthly fee for three, five or ten classes per month, users could use their virtual ClassPass currency to sign up for classes and pay based on the demand around those classes.
+Instead of users paying a monthly fee for three, five or 10 classes per month, users could use their virtual ClassPass currency to sign up for classes and pay based on the demand around those classes.

 With the revenue model in place and working, ClassPass has focused on growth over this past year.
 International growth has been a top priority, with the company now operating in 28 countries, partnering with more than 30,000 partners, including boutique studios, gyms and wellness providers.

 The second area of growth has been on the business front.
 ClassPass introduced a corporate program that allows organizations to subsidize the employees using the product.
-Lanman says this differs from other corporate programs that ask the employer to subsidize each individual employee whether they use the product or not.
+CEO Fritz Lanman says this differs from other corporate programs that ask the employer to subsidize each individual employee, whether they use the product or not.

 Thus far, ClassPass has more than 1,000 employers using the platform, including Morgan Stanley, Goldman Sachs, Google and Facebook.

 Finally, ClassPass is expanding its offering with the introduction of wellness providers.
-Since the inception of the company, Kadakia has always envisioned ClassPass as a portal through which users can find and enjoy new experiences.
+Since the inception of the company, co-founder Payal Kadakia has always envisioned ClassPass as a portal through which users can find and enjoy new experiences.
 The plan has always been to go beyond fitness, and wellness is the next link in the chain for ClassPass.

 Kadakia said that most of the users who sign up for meditation on ClassPass (the company’s most popular wellness option) are trying it for the first time.